LATEST ARTICLE

 2. Chronic inflammation

-Chronic inflammation is a Prolonger duration and Causative agent of acute inflammation persists for a long time.
-Chronic inflammation is a prolonged and persistent form of inflammation that can last for weeks, months, or even years.
-Unlike acute inflammation, which is a quick and protective response, chronic inflammation occurs when the harmful stimulus is not fully eliminated or when the immune system becomes overactive.
+Inflammation of prolonged duration (weeks or months) in which active inflammation, tissue destruction, and attempts at repair are proceeding simultaneously.
+Characterized by the following: Chronic inflammatory cell infiltration lymphocytes, plasma cells and macrophage, Tissue destruction by inflammatory cells, and Healing and Repair – involving New Blood v e s s e l proliferation (Angiogenesis) and Fibrosis.
 It is often associated with ongoing tissue damage and repair happening at the same time, leading to scarring or loss of normal function.
 Chronic inflammation may result from persistent infections, long-term exposure to irritants, or autoimmune reactions in which the body mistakenly attacks its own tissues.
 It is commonly linked to diseases such as rheumatoid arthritis, tuberculosis, inflammatory bowel disease, and even conditions like cancer, diabetes, and heart disease.
 While it serves as a continuous attempt by the body to defend and heal, uncontrolled chronic inflammation can harm organs and contribute to serious health problems over time.
+Chronic Inflammation it is the inflammation of a prolonged duration (weeks, months, to years) in which active inflammation, tissue injury, healing process, proceed simultaneously.
+Inflammation of slow progress and marked chiefly by the formation of new connective tissue.

 Signs of Inflammation